mgfcf/my-status/README.md

 ## Setup

-Make sure the config file contains a good key, that the key is usable in a GET request and that the specified storage file is writable.
+Make sure the config file contains a good key, that the key is usable in a GET request and that the specified storage files are writable.

-The storage file is created if it does not exist.
-Since the storage file does not contain any sensitive information, it can be made publicly accessible.
+The storage files are created if they do not exist.
+Since the activity file does not contain any sensitive information, it can be made publicly accessible.
 At least it contains nothing that is not already available over the status itself.

+The templates file can also be publicly accessible.
+When it is first created, default templates are added, which are specified in `Templates.loadDefaultTemplates()`.
+The templates can be modified or new ones can be added.
+The templates are stored as json objects.
+It is recommended to let it create the templates file on the first request, and then go in and modify it to your liking.

 ## Usage